An official website of the United States government

 for additional guidance.

-Service members on active duty may request separation due to the hardships outlined in
+Active and TAR service members may request separation due to the hardships outlined in

 MILPERSMAN 1910-110